cs50nestm/web/paddle_ball_animation/README.md

 # Paddle Ball Game

-The goal of this project is to complete the code we began to develop together duirng the recorded class on Wednesday, April 8th, to create a paddle and ball game.
+The goal of this project is to create a game / animation that looks like the animation below:

 <img src="paddle_ball.gif" width="100%" alt="Paddle Ball Game">

-Using p5.js, we created a paddle that moves left and right, and a ball that bounces off the paddle and off the left and right sides of the canvas.
-Using this starter code, your job is to complete one more more features, to be able to play this as a game.
+You will be working in p5.js.
+You will need a circle or ellipse and a rectangle.
+The circle will move in a similar way as the DVD logo in your last project, and the rectangle (paddle) will be controlled by the left and right arrow keys.

 ## Getting Started